Adelaide coastal waters

 Increasing our understanding of stormwater discharge to Adelaide coastal waters

-In 2005, as part of the ACWS, an audit report was commissioned to investigate the available data in the ACWS area and identify data gaps.
+In 2005, as part of the ACWS, an audit report was commissioned in 2015 to investigate the available data in the ACWS area and identify data gaps.
 The report summarised the monitoring programs undertaken in the ACWS and provided recommendations for future monitoring programs.
 In 2015 another audit was undertaken to summarise the data collected in the 10 years since the last audit.

 The report noted that: